UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_04.md

 <center/>

 Notes: To create a pull request, you have to push the changes in your branch to GitHub.
 After doing so, a yellow banner will appear at the top of the repository interface on GitHub and you can click the green button that says "Compare and pull request".
-In the new page, add a message to describe the changes you have made, scroll down to review the changed files, and the click the green button that reads "Create pull request".

-Congrats!
-You have made your first Pull Request on GitHub!

 ---

-## Opening a pull request (GitHub)
+## Opening a pull request

 <center>